 I breaded butterflied and just cleaned (round) shrimp to show you the difference.

-Then it’s time to fry the shrimp to a beautiful golden brown.
+Then it’s time to add the shrimp to the hot oil and fry them to a beautiful golden brown.
 Here you can see that the butterflied shrimp look bigger.

 Honestly, both types of my crispy fried shrimp were absolutely sweet and delicious, but the un-butterflied shrimp would still be my first choice.

-For most deep-fried recipes, you’ll want to heat your oil to 350 – 375 degrees F. Use a long stem thermometer to check the temperature of the oil.
-If you’re cooking in batches make sure to give the oil time to recover before adding more food.
+For most deep-fried recipes, the temperature of the oil needs to be 350 – 375 degrees F. Use a long-stem thermometer to check the temperature of the oil.
+If you’re cooking in batches, make sure to give the oil time to recover before adding more food.

 You can reuse the oil if you filter it, cleaning out the residue that sinks to the bottom of the oil.
 Using big coffee filters in a stainless steel strainer will work.
 Just make sure the oil has cooled to a temperature you can safely handle it at.

-But the best part of my Restaurant-Style Crispy Fried Shrimp is eating them!
-Serve them with tartar sauce, cocktail sauce, and lemon wedges.
-Then watch the smiles around your dinner table.
+But the best part of my Restaurant-Quality Crispy Fried Shrimp is eating them!
+Serve them with my easy homemade tartar sauce, cocktail sauce, remoulade sauce, or pink sauce, and don’t forget the lemon wedges.

 Recipe FAQ’s